 Convincing an investor to invest in your app startup is not easy for a first-time entrepreneur.
 This is especially true if all you have is an idea and a business plan.

-Investors want proof, not a pitch deck.
+App investors want proof, not a pitch deck.

 Venture capitalists and angel investors are not gamblers hoping for a quick win on some long odds stake.
-They are professionals who make money largely by funding proven teams to launch and scale proven products.
+They are professionals who make money by funding proven teams to launch and scale proven products.
 These are calculated decisions based on evidence and trust.
-You need to build up both before approaching a potential investor.
+You need to build up both before approaching a potential app investor.

 As Fortune.com columnist and University of Chicago Professor of Entrepreneurship, Waverly Deutsch so bluntly puts it –